-Cognition & Learning Learner profile Phonics programme i.e. Toe By Toe/Rapid Plus /Fresh Start Reciprocal Reading to support comprehension needs Spelling programme i.e. Word Wasp/Precision teaching/Cued Spelling Hodder Reading Tests Rising Stars Cracking Comprehension Corrective reading groups Catch up literacy &amp; numeracy National Teaching Programme Lexia/Lexonik/IDL (Literacy and Numeracy)/Widgit online Colour overlay - visual stress support Access to assistive technology for extended writing support Shared access to in class support Subject specific intervention groups for Shared access to in class support
+Types of Need and what that could look like Examples of Support in our school Cognition &amp; Learning Pupils with cognition and learning difficulties may learn more slowly than other pupils of the same age and may have difficulty with concentration, the speed with which they process information, learning and using new vocabulary or organising tasks.
+Learner profile Phonics programme i.e. Toe By Toe/Rapid Plus/Fresh Start Reciprocal Reading to support comprehension needs Spelling programme i.e. Word Wasp/Precision teaching/Cued Spelling Hodder Reading Tests

-Homework club Exam access arrangements Direct input from Pupil and School Support Service and Birmingham Educational Psychology Service Review Meetings/phone calls

-Social Emotional and Mental Health Learner Profile Support from the School's Heads of House Friends for Life Transition Programme Counselling/mentoring Lunch club Circle of Friends Social Skills Club Hall Green Youth Monitoring and support from Pupil and School Support Services Mental Health Support Services Stick Conflict Resolution Attendance Officer Referral to Child and Adult Mental Health Service - Forward Thinking Birmingham Pupil Welfare Provision Senior Mental Health First Aid Lead Staff trained in positive behaviour handling - Team Teach Additional support for pupils with diagnoses of ADHD/ASD or attachment issues Review Meetings/phone calls Communication and Interaction Needs Learner Profile Widgit online Communication Mat Red and green cards Speech and language report/communication profile from Speech and Language Therapist (SALT) Speech and language vocabulary intervention Personalised 1:1 programme Units of Sound ELKLAN intervention
+T Pupils may also have diagnosed specific learning difficulties such as dyslexia, dyspraxia or dyscalculia.
+Rising Stars Cracking Comprehension Corrective reading groups Catch up literacy &amp; numeracy National Teaching Programme Lexia/Lexonik/IDL (Literacy and Numeracy)/Widgit online The Power of Two numeracy intervention Colour overlay - visual stress support Access to assistive technology for extended writing support Shared access to in class support Subject specific intervention groups for Pre and Post tutoring T/T online typing/Nessy Fingers Comprehension Ninjas Homework club Exam access arrangements Direct input from Pupil and School Support Service and Birmingham Educational Psychology Service Review Meetings/phone calls Tint &amp; Track laptop screen adaptation Communication and Interaction Needs Pupils with communication and interaction difficulties may find it more difficult to communicate their needs than their peers.
+They may also find it difficult to find the words they want to say or use in their writing.
+Pupils on the autistic spectrum may also have difficulties with understanding language, communication and imagination which can impact on how they relate to others.
+Learner Profile Widgit online Communication Mat Red and green cards Speech and language report/communication profile from Speech and Language Therapist (SALT) Speech and language vocabulary intervention Personalised 1:1 programme Units of Sound ELKLAN intervention